HL7/cqf-measures/input/pages/packaging.md

   3. Measure bundles MAY include any libraries referenced by the primary library
   4. Measure bundles MAY include any code systems and value sets referenced by the primary library or any required libraries.
   5. Measure bundles MAY include any test case bundles defined for the measure
+  6. If the capabilities parameter of the package request includes `computable`:
+      a.
+The Measure resource SHALL conform to the [CQFMComputableMeasure](StructureDefinition-computable-measure-cqfm.html) profile.
+      b.
+The Library resource(s) SHALL conform to the [CRMIComputableLibrary]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-computablelibrary.html) profile.
+      b.
+For Measures using CQL:
+          i.
+The Measure resource SHALL conform to the [CQLMeasure](StructureDefinition-cql-measure-cqfm.html) profile. ii.
+The Library resource(s) SHALL conform to the [CQLLibrary]({{site.data.fhir.ver.cql}}/StructureDefinition-cql-library.html)
+  7. If the capabilities parameter of the package request includes `executable`:
+      a.
+The Measure resource SHALL conform to the [CQFMExecutableMeasure](StructureDefinition-executable-measure-cqfm.html) profile.
+      b.
+The Library resource(s) SHALL conform to the [CRMIExecutableLibrary](StructureDefinition-crmi-executablelibrary.html) profile.
+      a.
+For Measures using CQL
+          i.
+The Measure resource SHALL conform to the [ELMMeasure](StructureDefinition-elm-measure-cqfm.html) profile. ii.
+The Library resource(s) SHALL conform to one (or both) of the [ELMXMLLibrary]({{site.data.fhir.ver.cql}}/StructureDefinition-elm-xml-library.html) or [ELMJSONLibrary]({{site.data.fhir.ver.cql}}/StructureDefinition-elm-json-library.html) profiles.

 ### Packaging Test Cases
 {: #packaging-test-cases}